-We had a net loss of \$13.3 million during 2018 and an accumulated deficit of \$127.0 million at December 31, 2018 from having incurred losses since our inception.
-We had \$22.8 million of working capital at December 31, 2018 and used \$11.7 million of cash in operating activities during 2018.
+We had a net loss of \$24.6 million during 2020 and an accumulated deficit of \$182.4 million at December 31, 2020 as a result of having incurred losses since our inception.
+We had \$49.2 million in cash and cash equivalents and \$41.6 million of working capital at December 31, 2020, and used \$25.2 million of cash in operating activities during 2020.
 We have financed our operations principally through issuances of equity securities.
+On June 26, 2020, we sold 34,848,484 shares of common stock in an underwritten public offering at a price of \$1.65 per share for net proceeds of \$53.7 million.
+We expect to continue incurring losses for the foreseeable future.
+However, we expect that our current cash and cash equivalents balance are sufficient to enable us to meet our obligations for at least the next twelve months from the date of this filing.